IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 - The Technical Steering Committee is ultimately responsible for ensuring that the principles are followed, and has a formal decision-making body that can progress even when consensus is hard to find.
 - Projects are accountable to the TSC, and this should affect their behaviour, but this accountability is only formally invoked in exceptional cases.

-See the [glossary](./glossary.md) for term and acronym definitions.

 ## Conformance

 This policy mostly aims to provide a sensible default.